dmaulikr/MPWDrawingContext/README.md

 Future Plans
 ------------

-- expand text rendering to include most of CoreText (or equivlaents)
+- expand text rendering to include most of CoreText (or equivalents)
-- more types of contexts
+- more context types, for example rendering to CALayers, SVG and Canvas or OpenGL textures
+- image processing options, both stand-alone and as layered contexts

 Creation
 --------